EricThomson/pandastim/readme.md

 - On filtering out stimulus repeats (so you don't change the stim when you get the same input): this is currently done in `set_stimulus` (for instance in `examples/input_control_simple.py`) but it could be done by the subscriber, monitor, or sender (publisher) applications.
 Just do what is best for you.
 - If you want to set antialiasing: https://docs.panda3d.org/1.10/python/programming/render-attributes/antialiasing .
 - If you want to programatically change the camera position, you need to disable the mouse: `ShowBaseGlobal.base.disableMouse()`. pandastim don't currently use this mechanism, but it may be useful at some point for drifting around a scene.
+- Consider using apitrace to look at what is going on on the back end.

 #### Conventions
 PEP8, largely.
 UpperCamelCase for classes; lower_case_underscore for vars/functions/methods.
 Explicit is better than implicit.